pivandm/amex_project/README.md

 Piiashev_Ivan.ipynb my final file for xGboost, LightGBM, preprocessing for catboost and catboost attempt were are my Catboost files.

 Shutov Alexey:
+My work is saved in a file lightgbm_Alexey.ipynb